linlinger/ST-COS-live-CD/Creating ArchISO.md

 )

 After package installation, mkarchiso will create all specified home directories for users listed in archlive/airootfs/etc/passwd and copy work_directory/x86_64/airootfs/etc/skel/* to them.
 The copied files will have proper user and group ownership.

-Changing automatic login
+##Changing automatic login

 The configuration for getty's automatic login is located under airootfs/etc/systemd/system/getty@tty1.service.d/autologin.conf.

 You can modify this file to change the auto login user:

 [Service]
 ExecStart=
 ExecStart=-/sbin/agetty --autologin username --noclear %I 38400 linux

 Or remove it altogether to disable auto login.

 4)Burning the iso
 type sudo mkarchiso -v -w /path/to/work_dir -o /path/to/out_dir /path/to/profile/

+Huge Thanks to Arch Linux and Arch Wiki